-You can enable and configure detail monitoring by running the SQL Server 2008 Configuration Wizard for VCS.
-Refer to the instructions for configuring a SQL Server service group for more information.
+You can enable and configure detail monitoring by running the VCS SQL Server 2008 Agent Configuration Wizard.
+Refer to the instructions for configuring the VCS SQL Server service group for more information.

-See "Configuring the VCS SQL Server service group" on page 187.
+See "Configuring the VCS SQL Server service group" on page 165.